-College Basketball’s Top 20 Craziest Courts
+Top 20 Craziest College Basketball Courts

-The two-tone scheme in which the area below the three-point line is teak-colored (compared to the normal wood outside of it) and the basketball-shaped free throw circle may have had opponents shaking their heads in confusion.
+Baylor’s two-tone scheme in which the area below the three-point line is teak-colored (compared to the normal wood outside of it) and the basketball-shaped free throw circle may have opponents shaking their heads in confusion.
 We suppose it’s only a matter of time until Baylor switches the teak coloring to neon.
 Now that will be a sight…

 19. Cal State Fullerton

 Inspired by its California brethren at Long Beach State, Cal State Fullerton gave its basketball court a palm-tree theme (to go along with mountains in the background).
 While unoriginal, it looks sharp and reminds students and players why they picked the school in the first place.

 18. Idaho State

 ISU’s court design goes the extra mile in paying tribute to the school’s “Bengals” nickname - not to mention one that wouldn’t look out of place on an old Camaro.
 Most of the court is teak-colored, but beneath the three-point line it switches to its regular color.
-Perhaps the trippiest element of it all is the free throw lanes, which are painted in with a tiger-stripe pattern.
+The trippiest element is the free throw lanes, which are painted in with a tiger-stripe pattern.

 At the center of the court is a giant silhouette of the state of New York.
 And unlike in years past, the wording that runs over the silhouette proclaims the court as the home of “State University of New York Buffalo” with “New York” enlarged.
 The Bulls are definitely in a “New York State of Mind.”

 The 5,000-seat Tiger Arena has a cool and subtle reference to Towson’s nickname.
 Look closely at the floor and you’ll see a series of tiger stripes embossed onto the playing surface, almost like a watermark, for a really nice finish.

 The rebranding of Cal athletics that began in April of 2013 included a noticeable update to the basketball court at Haas Pavilion.
 Gone from midcourt is the staid script “Cal” that had stood there for many years.
 In its place is an enormous stained version of the more modern and fiercer-looking rendering of a bear that was revealed as part of the rebranding.

 14. Long Beach State

-LBSU’s court features four sand-colored palm trees and “The Beach” written in surfer script painted at or around mid-court.
-The latter touch went along with the team’s unique jerseys (below picture) and also serves as a reminder of the school’s three-mile proximity from the ocean.
+LBSU’s court features four sand-colored palm trees and “The Beach” written in surfer script around mid-court.
+The latter touch went along with the team’s unique jerseys and also serves as a reminder of the school’s three-mile proximity from the ocean.
 This is a surefire case of the 49ers striking gold.

 Like several teams, the Tigers’ court features a two-tone stain design.
 The lighter shade is used for the area inside the 3-point arcs (save the free throw lanes) and a cool Tiger head logo at midcourt.
 We love the growling tiger that looks like it’s about to devour a point guard dribbling the ball across midcourt.

 12. George Washington